BrockCruess/Cardano-Scam-Token-Registry/README.md

 Most importantly, any Cardano user can now contribute to the community-run **Scam Token Registry** simply by sending scam tokens from their wallet to `$sendscams` - no GitHub login or permissions required.

 ## How Does It Work?
-A bot is monitoring every incoming token to the `$sendscams` wallet address.
-The Asset ID of each token is appended hashed-out to the `scam-token-list` file in the GitHub repo.
-Already existing token Asset IDs are ignored.
-Contributors to the GitHub repo will review newly appended token Asset IDs to determine whether they're malicious or valid.
-Malicious tokens will be committed (hash mark removed).
-Pre-existing scam tokens in the wallet have been manually added.
+A bot monitors every incoming token to the `$sendscams` wallet address.
+The CIP-14 Asset Fingerprint of each token is appended hashed-out to the `scam-token-list` file in the GitHub repo.
+Already existing token asset fingerprints are ignored.
+Contributors to the GitHub repo can then review newly appended token asset fingerprints to determine whether they're malicious or valid.
+Malicious tokens are committed (hash mark removed).
+Scam tokens that were sent to the the wallet before the bot was created were manually added.

 ## Community Helps Community
 Anyone in the community can use this registry to create their own scam token detection tool.
 Wallets can use it to create a warning feature for scam tokens.
 Marketplaces can use it to filter out scam tokens entirely from their platform.